Be-POPIA-Compliant/be-popia-compliant/README.md

 3. Be POPIA Compliant (BPC) | Cookie Settings - Customize your Cookie Notice Banner to match your brand.

 == Changelog ==
+= 1.1.10 =
+* Fixed error not detecting ID Number on Checkout

 = 1.1.9 =
 * Changed Consent related calls to call from manage Consent, rather than from Be POPIA Compliant.